-In MIT Sloan Sports Analytics Conference 2016, Evan Wasch who is the Senior Vice President of Basketball Strategy & Analytics for the NBA has presented the most recent challenges and improvements in NBA scheduling.
+In 2016, Evan Wasch, who is currently the Senior Vice President of Basketball Strategy & Analytics for the NBA, has presented the most recent challenges and improvements in NBA scheduling at MIT Sloan Sports Analytics Conference.

 Factors that have an impact on setting NBA schedule can be summarized as follows:

 Each team has to play:

 Do The MathAccess to NBA league schedule in Excel.
 It includes all games with dates, game-time, opponent and rest day information.
 Download a Sample

 All teams, about a month before the end of the preceding regular season, have to submit to the NBA office a list of:

 On which no games are played: